braze-inc/braze-segment-kotlin/README.md

 Add Braze device mode support to your applications via this plugin for
     [Analytics-Kotlin](https://github.com/segmentio/analytics-kotlin)

+## Adding the dependency

 To install the Segment-Braze integration, simply add this line to your analytics-kotlin gradle file:
     samples/kotlin-android-app-destinations/build.gradle
     Replacd <latest_version> with built number.
-For example 1.5.2.
+For example 1.0.0.

 ```
 implementation 'com.segment.analytics.kotlin.destinations:braze:<latest_version>'